amir0320/Java-Programming/README.md

 This mooc by Princeton is a great start point for anyone who is interested in :
   1. learning basic programming concepts.
-     It can be difficult for a beginner, but I would say it's worth it.
+     It can be challenging for a beginner, but I would say it's worth it.
   2. getting a grasp of what Java programming is like.
      Well, in that case, I would assume you are a somewhat seasoned programmer.
 Then the pdfs and assignments should be sufficient enough.
   3. procrastinating while learning.